Top

 Miss Devine (USA)

-Live-Action Shorts Program
+Animation/Animated Documentary Shorts Program

-High School (Ages 14+)
+Grades 9+ (Ages 14+)

 All world language films screened with English subtitles.
-85-minute program includes media education.

 PDF version of this program description.